httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Example-ParamList: abc;a=1;b=2; cde_456, (ghi;jk=4 l);q="9";r=w
 ~~~

-Parameters whose value is Boolean true MUST omit that value when serialized.
+Parameters whose value is Boolean (see {{boolean}}) true MUST omit that value when serialized.
 For example:

 ~~~ example
 Example-Int: 1; a; b=?0